hasaneke/YourLoLSpy/README.md

 If you guys are trying to learn how to fetch data from a server by API`s in Java, you can consider my codes as a good example for it.

 This is the Google Play link : https://play.google.com/store/apps/details?id=com.hasaneke.yourlolspy&gl=TR

+If this repositry could be any helpful for your work, you can support me by buying cup of coffee for my school expenses.
+Thank you :).

+buymeacoffee.com/hasaneke